ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2024-09-12-how-collect-dmp-files.markdown

 ---
 layout: post
-title:  "How to collect dmp files"
+title:  "How to collect dmp files in dotnet"
 date:   2024-09-12 00:00:30
 categories: dotnet
 ---